 We continue to monitor our covenant compliance with various parties, including, but not limited to, our lenders and credit card processors, as any noncompliance could have a material impact on our financial position, cash flows and results of operations.
 As of December 31, 2020, we are in compliance with all of our covenants, except we have obtained a waiver of relief for the covenant provisions through the first quarter of 2021 related to one of our credit card processors that represents less than 10% of total revenues, which may require future waivers or an amendment to existing covenants to reflect the downturn due to the COVID-19 pandemic.
 Additionally, during the fourth quarter of 2020, we amended our pre-delivery credit facility to provide for a deferral of the FCCR Test until the first quarter of 2022.
-If the FCCR test is not maintained, we are required to test the loan to collateral ratio for the underlying aircraft in the credit facility that are subject to financing (the "LTV Test") and make any pre-payments or post additional collateral required in order to reduce the loan to value on each aircraft in the credit facility that are subject to financing.
-If the LTV Test was required to be performed, we do not expect that there would be any material required pre-payment of the pre-delivery credit facility or posting of additional collateral.
+If the FCCR test is not maintained, we are required to test the loan to collateral ratio for the underlying aircraft in the credit facility that are subject to financing (the "LTV Test") and make any pre-payments or post additional collateral required in order to reduce the loan to value on each aircraft in the credit facility that are subject to financing below a ratio threshold.
+The LTV Test is largely dependent on the appraised fair value of the underlying aircraft subject to financing.
+If the LTV Test was required to be performed, we do not expect that there would be any material required prepayment of the pre-delivery credit facility or posting of additional collateral.
 We expect to obtain an amendment or waiver, refinance the indebtedness subject to covenants or take other mitigating actions prior to any potential breaches that are not expected to have a material impact to our liquidity and financial position.